adelhassan6644/case_provider/ios/Pods/FMDB/README.markdown

 }
 ```

 Because FMDB 2.6 was not audited for nullability, Swift inferred that `db` and `rollback` were optionals.
-But, now, in FMDB 2.7, Swift now knows that, for softwareCasaProvider, neither `db` nor `rollback` above can be `nil`, so they are no longer optionals.
+But, now, in FMDB 2.7, Swift now knows that, for example, neither `db` nor `rollback` above can be `nil`, so they are no longer optionals.
 Thus it becomes:

 ```swift
 queue.inTransaction { db, rollback in